Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

-This third-order diffusion term corresponds to the difference between two ways of calculating the normal gradient of displacement at a face, resulting in an ability to `sense' high-frequency oscillations in $\boldsymbol{u}$; a similar method was first proposed by \citet{Rhie1983} in the context of cell-centred finite volume methods for incompressible fluid flow, and is commonly used in cell-centred finite volume fluid formulations.
-The $K_{f}$ coefficient controls the magnitude of the smoothing effect and is taken as $K_{f} = 2\mu + \lambda$ in the standard cell-centred method.
+This third-order diffusion term corresponds to the difference between two ways of calculating the normal gradient of displacement at a face, resulting in an ability to `sense' high-frequency oscillations in $\boldsymbol{u}$.
+The approach was first proposed by \citet{Rhie1983} in the context of cell-centred finite volume methods for incompressible fluid flow, and is commonly used in cell-centred finite volume fluid formulations.
+The $K_{f}$ coefficient controls the magnitude of the smoothing effect and is typically taken as $K_{f} = \mu$ \citep{Demirdzic1995}, $K_{f} = \mu + \lambda$ \citep{Jasak2000a} or $K_{f} = 2\mu + \lambda$ \citep{Cardiff2016b}.
 The third-order diffusion term also serves a purpose towards choice of implicit components within the segregated solution algorithm: this is discussed further below.
-Alternative forms of diffusion/smoothing terms have been also been proposed, for example, the fourth-order Jameson-Schmidt-Turkel \citep{Jameson1981} term employed in Godunov-type approaches \citep{Aguirre2014, Aguirre2015}.
+Alternative forms of diffusion/smoothing terms have been also been proposed, for example, the fourth-order Jameson-Schmidt-Turkel \citep{Jameson1981} term employed in Godunov-type approaches \citep{Aguirre2014, Aguirre2015}, which takes the form of a Laplacian of a Laplacian:

+The scalar coefficient $K_{\text{JST}}$ gives the correct dimension to the dissipation as well as controlling its magnitude.

-The final discretised form of the governing momentum equation is expressed as:
+The final discretised form of the governing momentum equation, employing the Rhie-Chow form of stabilisation and $K_f = 2\mu + \lambda$, is expressed as: